 Conway real estate is some of the most expensive in Arkansas, although Conway house values don't compare to the most expensive real estate in the U.S.

-Conway is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Conway isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Conway are a mix of both white- and blue-collar jobs.
 Overall, Conway is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Conway who work in sales jobs (14.23%), office and administrative support (12.98%), and teaching (8.96%).

 Also of interest is that Conway has more people living here who work in computers and math than 95% of the places in the US.

-In addition, Conway is a college town.
-There are a lot of students in Conway attending college, and as a result Conway provides a number of services, amenities and opportunities geared to the needs and activities of students.
+Conway is also a college town, where lots of students live while attending area colleges.
+Because of the high percentage of people living in Conway enrolled in college, Conway has a number of services, amenities and opportunities geared towards the needs and activities of students.

-The population of Conway is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.29% of adults in Conway have a bachelor's degree or even advanced degree.
+The education level of Conway citizens is very high relative to the national average among all cities (21.84%): 37.29% of adults in Conway have a bachelor's degree or even advanced degree.

 The per capita income in Conway in 2010 was $24,162, which is wealthy relative to Arkansas, and middle income relative to the rest of the US.
 This equates to an annual income of $96,648 for a family of four.
 However, Conway contains both very wealthy and poor people as well.